kanukam/School-Projects/CS457-DATABASE-MANAGEMENT-SYSTEMS/README.md

-Kennedy Anukam's relational database management system that can take in sqlite 3 queries as input.
+Kennedy Anukam's relational database management system that can take in sqlite3 statements as input.